jfcloutier/karma_system/design_notes/acting.md

 During the `experience` phase, a CA:

-* Updates activation experiences from activation observations
+* Updates activation experiences (about its own intent and the directives it received) from observations of umwelt goal activations
-  * An activation experience updates to status
+  * An activation experience for a CA's goal updates to status
     * `planned`
-      * if, for all directives in the CA's plan for the activated goal, there is at least one umwelt CA observed as having a `planned` activation experience for the directive
+      * if, for all directives in the CA's plan for the CA's goal, there is at least one umwelt CA observed as having a `planned` activation experience for the directive
     * `failed`
-      * if, for all directives in the CA's plan for the activated goal, all umwelt CAs are observed as having a `failed` or `not_relevant` activation experience for the directive
+      * if, for all directives in the CA's plan for the CA's goal, all umwelt CAs are observed as having a `failed` or `not_relevant` activation experience for the directive
     * `executed`
-      * if, for all directives in the CA's plan for the activated goal, at least one umwelt CA is observed as having an `executed` activation experience for the directive
+      * if, for all directives in the CA's plan for the CA's goal, at least one umwelt CA is observed as having an `executed` activation experience for the directive

 During the `act` phase, a CA:

 * Gives itself an intent (to impact the most felt experience) and assigns it a priority
   * but only if it has none already
-* Builds or reuses a plan for its intent and for each directive predicted by a parent as planned
+* Builds a plan or reuses an affordance for its intent and for each directive predicted by a parent as planned
   * One plan per goal
-  * Plans are built as urgency dictates
+  * Plans are built as urgency dictates (plans are built for high-priority goals first)
   * A plan with all directives observed as `planned` or `executed` is a working plan, and the goal of the plan is experienced as `planned`
-* Executes the plan for its intent if its activation is experienced as `planned`
+* Executes the plan for its intent if its intet's activation is experienced as `planned`
 * Executes the plan for a directive currently predicted as `executed` if the directive's activation is (experienced as) `planned`

 At the `assess` phase, a CA:

 * Determines if its intent is stale or no longer the most urgent
-  * If so, the CA abandons it and any plan for it
+  * If so, the CA abandons it and any plan it has for it
 * Determines if a plan for a directive is stale
   * It is stale if no prediction about its goal being `planned` or `executed` was recently received (i.e no parent apparently cares anymore)
 * Determines the success or failure of previously executed plans
-  * Each built and executed by the CA is given a score (or its score is updated) from an assessment of its success, making it a more or less attractive affordance
+  * Each built and executed by the CA is given a score (or its score is updated) from an assessment of its success, marking it as a more or less effective
+  * Effective plans are retained as affordances

 ### Scenarios